swechchhaparajuli/mongoScraping/README.md

     TO BE ADDED:
         -the cooler background (giant golden gate bridge) that for some reason doesn't show up
+        - the comments formatting has been fixed on app, just not on the screencast because I ran out of my free trial

 **GIF or Video**